cneben/react-maplibre-standalone/README.md

 External resources:
   - https://blog.kleunen.nl/blog/tilemaker-generate-map
-  - Contours:
+  - Contour lines:
     - https://github.com/nst-guide/terrain
     - https://github.com/nst-guide/contours

-Our demonstration is located in Chamonix since it offer both a dense urban environment and interesting terrain features:
+Demonstration is centered on Chamonix since it offer both a dense urban environment and interesting terrain features:
   - Map is centered on: `$CENTER = [45.92, 6.87]` in decimal degrees.
   - All layers are cropped around Chamonix using the following bounding box: `$BBOX = [6.54, 46.04, 7.16, 45.77]`.
   - Zoom will be `[0, 16]`.